oresat/oresat-linux/docs_and_examples/Beaglebone_installing_arch.md

 # Installing Arch Linux on Beaglebone
+This guide will make a bootable Arch linux sd card for Beaglebone Blacks and pocketbeagels.
+There is [archlinuxarm guide] for getting Arch to work on the Beaglebone Black, but it will not work on the pocketbeagle.
+The pocketbeagle requires a newer u-boot.

 ## Making u-boot files for Beaglebone
 Follow [Uboot Notes](uboot-resources.md) to make MLO and u-boot.img files.

 ## SD card with Arch linux:
 Replace **sdX** with device name.
 The `lsblk` command can be used to find the device name.
 Run all command commands as root.
-Based off of [armlinuxarm guide](https://archlinuxarm.org/platforms/armv7/ti/beaglebone-black).
+Mostly a copy of [archlinuxarm guide]

 - Zero the SD card:
     - `dd if=/dev/zero of=/dev/sdX bs=1M count=8`